sdsds222/Simulated-Smooth-RNN/README.md

 ### Slot Coordinate Channel

 Goal: Introduce position awareness to the addressable sandbox while keeping per-step O(1) controller decisions and without feeding the whole H into the controller, thus breaking slot permutation symmetry.
-This is adapted to the sampling-based input mechanism where sampling points and x_k are used to generate inputs.
+This is adapted to the sampling-based input mechanism where sampling points are generated after down-projection.

 Method: For each slot i in {0,...,M-1}, predefine a fixed coordinate embedding